amazon-braket/amazon-braket-examples/examples/analog_hamiltonian_simulation/README.md

 Notebook 01, 03 introduce QuEra's Aquila device and how to parallelize tasks on Aquila

-Notebook 02, 04, 06, 07 introduce several use cases for the Rydberg atom device
+Notebook 02, 04, 06, 07, 08 introduce several use cases for the Rydberg atom device

+Notebook 09 introduce how to run noise simulation for the Rydberg atom device